Will your car go to the body shop or the scrap heap? It depends on where you live and who your insurance company is.

 "Insurance carriers that operate in multiple states have an internal mechanism for assessing total-loss levels so as to be consistent regardless of where the vehicle is located," says Tony Rached of Total Loss Appraisals in Alpharetta, Ga., says.

 That may be why total-loss thresholds seem to have little bearing on the actual number of total-loss claims in a state.
 The Midwest has some of the lowest thresholds, which should lead to a high number of total loss claims, but according to CCC Information Services, the region has the second-lowest percentage of total loss claims at 13 percent.
+They don't seem to have any affect on state car insurance rates, either.

 What you can do?

-Total loss claims are often frustrating.
+Total-loss claims are often frustrating.
 This is especially true when it comes to determining value for your vehicle.
 Pete Moraga with the Insurance Information Network of California offers a few tips for making the process more bearable:

 - Keep in mind that a "one size fits all" valuation never works